 In conventional medicine terms, this stage is called “a-leukemic leukemia”, meaning that leucoblasts are not (yet) found in the peripheral blood (“a-leukemic”) but are already found in large numbers in the bone marrow (detected through puncture of the bone marrow!)

-After three to six weeks into the healing phase, the bone marrow starts to produce large amount of leucoblasts.
+After three to six weeks into the healing phase, the bone marrow starts to produce a large amount of leucoblasts.
 Leucoblasts are specialized leucocytes.
-Their main function is to support the repair of the bone that is currently under way.
+Their main function is to support the repair of the bone that is currently underway.
 It should be noted that the count of normal leucocytes, which assist the bacterial work in the healing phase, are not affected by the increase in the number of blasts.
 Once the leucoblasts have done their job, they are reabsorbed by the organism and replaced by new ones until the production of normal cells is back in full swing.
 Those leucoblasts that cannot be broken down in the liver are left in the peripheral blood where they are found through a blood test.
 Since leucoblasts differ from leucocytes, conventional medicine considers them as “immature” and as “cancerous” (cancer of the blood), even though they don’t show cell division (mitosis) which is the required criterion of cancer cells.

 It is the high count of leucoblasts that is diagnosed as LEUKEMIA.
 Because of the extreme fatigue due to the ongoing anemia, it is in this phase that most of the leukemia cases are detected.
 Based on the knowledge of GNM, the overproduction of leucoblasts is a positive sign that the self-devaluation conflict has been resolved and the bone, including the bone marrow, is now healing.
 Hence, the higher the leucoblast count the better!
 In Phase 2, the production of erythrocytes (red blood cells) has also started but their number is only noticeable later in the process.
-Because of the low thrombocytes count (thrombopenia) there is still a risk of easy bleeding!
+Because of the low thrombocytes count (thrombopenia), there is still a risk of easy bleeding!

 The extent of the leukemic stage is determined by the duration and intensity of the conflict-active phase.
 “Chronic leukemia”, referred to as “slow growing leukemia”, implies, in GNM terms, that the healing phase is continuously interrupted by conflict relapses.
-“Acute leukemia”, referred to as “fast growing leukemia”, indicates an intense first-time leukemic healing process, usually caused by a highly dramatic self-devaluation conflict.
+“Acute leukemia”, referred to as “fast-growing leukemia”, indicates an intense first-time leukemic healing process, usually caused by a highly dramatic self-devaluation conflict.

 In conventional medicine, the different types of leukemia are classified according to the blood stem cells that are involved, hence, the use of terms such as “monocytic leukemia”, “T-cell leukemia”, “thrombocyte leukemia”, “erythroleukemia”, “lymphoblastic leukemia”, “myelogenous leukemia”, “plasmacytoma”, and so forth.